atsushieno/uapmd/external/remidy/docs/PLUGIN_ID_AND_CATALOG.md

 A related issue is that there is no reliable identifier in Apple AudioUnit.
 There are only 3 fields of 4-bytes (`manufacturerName`, `componentType`, and `componentSubtype`).
 If we include `name` of the plugin from `AudioComponentDescription`, it will become practically identifying (less fear of conflicts), but plugin vendors may change it at any time.
 Thus it is not a good idea to use it, and we can only resort to those 12 bytes at best.

-### fast scanning
+### limited metadata for fast scanning

 Regarding #5 (it's looking similar to #2 but what we actually need is quite different), our plugin metadata should not try to offer "too much" to avoid needing to instantiate plugins beyond what plugin formats provide.

 For example, scanning AudioUnit plugins in JUCE takes too long because it instantiates all the plugins just like it does for VST3.
 But Apple's AudioToolbox provides fast scanning because it can scan only plugins' `Info.plist` files to avoid loading huge plugin binaries.
+JUCE has to do it because there are too many items in `PluginDescription` and they cannot break their API backward compatibility anymore.
 Remidy can construct AudioUnit plugin catalog of hundreds within a second or two.

 ### platform and format agnostic